HoustonJ2013/edgar-analytics/README.md

 - Use time module to test the code speed and optimized.
 The final version is 400 times faster than the initial version.

 ### Pesudo code:

-#### For each line in the log:
+For each line in the log:
   + Parse one line of the log
   + If current time stamp is 1s increment compared to previous, search and return the expried users from the active user dictionary, delete the expired users from active user dictionaries.
 For efficiency I used user dictionary ordered by last action time to search for expried users.
   + Write out info for the expired users
-+ Add current log information to active users or update the active user information
-#### When finished reading, write out the info for rest of the active users
+  + Add current log information to active users or update the active user information When finished reading, write out the info for rest of the active users

-### A class EDGAR was defined to process the log and write the output.
+A class EDGAR was defined to process the log and write the output.
 Here is how to instantiate the class and parse the input log.
 ```
     sess = EDGAR(logfile, inactivity_period, output)
     sess.parse_log()
 ```

 ## Time complexity and space complexity: Statistics of the log data
+### Space complexity
+The log files are red line by line on the fly from the text files, and the space complexity for ordered dictionary is relatively small.
+The space complexity depends on the definition of inactivity_period, and is close to ~18010 if we define the inactivity period as 7200s (2 hours).
+### Time complexity
+Time compolexity is O(n), where n is the number of entries in the log file.
+The main cost is to read, parse, and update the active user dictionary, which cost on O(1) for each entry.
+Some overhead is to check the expired users and write out the results.
+For a typical log from [SEC](https://www.sec.gov/dera/data/edgar-log-file-data-set.html), the average cost for the overhead is << 1 for each entry.

+For a large log of ~ 2gb size, the total run time 640s that is 27 micro-seconds for one entry.
 ## Summary